-The guest history also provides information about the method of advertising that helped to secure the reservation and registration (Figure 9-7).
-If guest histories reveal that a large number of reservations originated with a particular travel or tour agency, then the marketing and sales department should maintain a strong relationship with that agency and develop relationships with other agencies within that particular point of origin as well.
+The guest history will also provide information about the method of advertising that helped to secure the reservation and registration (Figure 9-7).
+If guest histories reveal that a large number of reservations originated with a particular travel or tour agency, then the marketing and sales department will want to maintain a strong relationship with that agency and to develop relationships with other agencies within that particular point of origin as well.
 FAM (familiarization) tours-complimentary visits sponsored by the lodging property that host representatives of travel organizations, bus associations, social and nonprofit organizations, and local corporate traffic managers-can produce an increase in future room revenue.
 During these tours, representatives can see firsthand what the property has to offer.